We are what we think

 Uninvited Guests

-I saw her in my peripheral vision sitting on my couch, an uninvited guest.
+I saw her in my peripheral vision sitting on my couch, an invited guest.
 Surprised, I spun to face her as her form disappeared.
 Was this who had been disrupting things around the house the last couple of days?

 The disruptions began the day before.
 Arms full from shopping, I hurried to our bedroom to unload.
 What I saw stopped me in my tracks: a thick layer of plant pearls scattered across white carpet like a puddle of blood.
 Fear drove adrenalin to my heart.
 The delicate plant had to be shaken or knocked into to release so many beads.
 Was there an intruder in the house?